 This deed usually takes the form of a quit claim deed.
 The use of this scheme has caused many to incorrectly consider a quit claim deed to be a will substitute.
 A quit claim deed is simply a deed which contains no warranties concerning the title.
 For a deed to effectively transfer real property, it must be delivered during the owner’s lifetime.
 If an owner signs a deed, but retains control of the deed during his or her lifetime, then a valid delivery has not taken place, and the deed is not operative.
 This scheme sometimes works because no one questions it.
 However, if an heir is left out of the deed he or she may challenge it in probate.

 Aside from the legal invalidity of such a transfer there may be detrimental income tax effects.
 In a lifetime transfer of property, the grantee takes the tax basis of the grantor.
 This can result in a significant capital gain on the sale of the property and ultimately increase income tax liability.
-When property is transferred at the grantor’s death, the property gets a "stepped-up" basis equal to the fair market value as of the owner’s death.
-For example, if a parent with a tax basis of $50,000 in her house makes a lifetime transfer of the house to her child, the child’s tax basis in the house is $50,000.
+When property is transferred at the grantor’s death, the done gets a “stepped-up” basis equal to the fair market value as of the owner’s death.
+For example, if a parent with a tax basis of $20,000 in her house makes a lifetime transfer of the house to her child, the child’s tax basis in the house is also $20,000.